Cybersecurity Awareness for Seniors

 Prevention

-Use call-blocking tools and register your number on the Do Not Call Registry.
+• Use call blocking apps and register with the Do Not Call list.

 Medicare and Health Insurance Scams